top of page

 Problem Statement

-Zareen is a busy creatives who needs a faster way to book art tours and check-in the tour quickly so she doesn’t waste her previous weekends time standing in line.
+Zareen is a busy creatives who needs a faster way to book art tours and check-in the tour quickly so she doesn’t waste her precious weekends time standing in line.

-I took some time to sketch and ideate the homepage in order display the available tours in a clear layout.
+I took some time to sketch and ideate the homepage to display the available tours in a clear layout.

 I also came out with a few ideas to provide a hassle free check-in process for the users.